 How About PC Games for Crappy PCs?

-If you've got a hankering for strategy gaming but don't have an especially powerful PC, some of the games we’ve gathered here—for example, Into The Breach and Crusader Kings—should still be fairly playable.
+If you've got a hankering for strategy gaming but don't have an especially powerful PC, some of the games in this article should still be fairly playable.
 What if you're not only looking for strategy games, though?